thezochko/simple-cron/README.md

     environment:
       CRONJOB: "* * * * * echo 'hey' >> /test.txt"
     volumes:
-      - "./docker/docker-entrypoint-initcron.d:/docker-entrypoint-initcron.d"
+      - "./docker/docker-entrypoint-initcron.d:/docker-entrypoint-initcron.d/"
 ```
 When using this approach you will have to define your own Dockerfile (descripted below) wich extends the base image of your choice.

 ### 1 .
-Create a volume with the name of "docker-entrypoint-initcron.d" on your container site
+Create a volume with the name of "docker-entrypoint-initcron.d/" on your container site

 ```
 volumes:
-      - "./docker-entrypoint-initcron.d:/docker-entrypoint-initcron.d"
+      - "./docker-entrypoint-initcron.d:/docker-entrypoint-initcron.d/"
 ```

 What you call it on the host site we dont care about.